Alcohol & Drug Rehab Centers That Accept Private Health Insurance

 As more and more Americans are succumbing to drug addiction while many more continue to struggle with alcohol use disorder, the need for accessible and quality treatment options is becoming increasingly urgent.
 In response to factors like escalating opioid overdose and the persistent threat of other new and existing substance abuse threats, lawmakers have been working harder to make sure prospective patients can pay for treatment through their employer-based or general health insurance.
 If you or a loved one are suffering from drug or alcohol addiction, your healthcare plan can help you offset costs and pay for all or part of your treatment.

 There’s no debating that treatment can be a costly proposition.
-Quality and effective care often requires a substantial but necessary investment.
+Quality and effective care often require a substantial but necessary investment.
 The average cost of a standard inpatient facility can run anywhere from $12,000 to $30,000 for a thirty-day stay, and some specialty facilities can cost upwards of $60,000.
 While outpatient and intensive outpatient (IOP) treatment programs are comparatively more affordable, they can still be expensive, and they don’t always offer the level of care that patients need.
 In recent years, legislation such as the Patient Protection and Affordable Care Act and the Mental Health Parity Act of 2008 have considerably increased access by endeavoring to expand Medicaid provisions and by requiring more employer-based healthcare plans to cover the cost of care.
 These resources apply to both alcohol and drug addiction treatment.

 Government Insurance that covers rehab: